 Hillary has to make lots of decisions and calls in favours and repays with favours.
 She is popular with most of her colleagues especially from the rank and file so she can manage a lot underground.
 Life in turn gets quite complicated by this.
 So finally Hillary decides to retire.

 Retirement?
-After a year cruising the channels with her narrowboat she is back as a private detective at a cold case unit.
-And she solves more murder cases…
+After a year cruising the channels with her narrowboat she is back as a private consultat in a cold case unit.
+And she solves more murder cases …

 We are talking about dead husbands or dead housewives, lost daughters, amateur prostitutes, about inheritance and business fraud, about revenge, about drugs (of course)… and collateral damages.
 It seems always quite normal or even dull when it starts, but it gets interesting when the story develops.